hurtwolf/hurtwolf-dev/README.md

 # hurtwolf-dev
- Personal site to be hosted on Vercel, using NextJS
+ Personal site to be hosted on Vercel, using NextJS.